AkiraJkr/PPSSPP-Adhoc-Compatibility-List/README.md

 <br>Here is the ever-expanding list of known multiplayer-compatible games on PPSSPP.
 <br>We are always looking to add more information here!
-Send a PR or tell AkiraJkr on the PPSSPP's Discord about your findings!
+Send a PR, issue or tell AkiraJkr on the PPSSPP's Discord about your findings!

 <br>If you are looking for a specific game, it's as easy as searching it's name!

 <br>-- [ Table of Contents ] -- \\Use Ctrl+F to search\\
 <br>{a} - Legend
-<br>{1} - Perfect Compatiblity
+<br>{1} - Perfect Compatibility
 <br>{2} - Playable
 <br>{3} - Not Working